kent-thompson/webFRAME/readme.md

 + A JasonWebToken (JWT) is passed to the server for Authrorization for each request, as required.
 + GET and POST requests should send the client side stored JWT, and the Engine expects, a JWT, if authorization is desired.

-Get / Post based "Routing"
+Request (Get / Post) based "Routing"
 ----
 No Need For Seperate Methods for Each Http / REST Verb.
-Using the DRY principle.
+Employs the DRY principle.
 Inside a controller mapped method use this technique:
 ```c++
     if( $this->reqType === GET ) {